ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 ```
 ## Other connections {#other}

-### Enable [Code Server](https://github.com/cdr/code-server) (Visual Studio Code) {#code-server}
+### Enable Code Server (Visual Studio Code) {#code-server}

-The Arm Virtual Hardware AMI comes with an IDE (Visual Studio Code) which can be accessed with a web browser.
+The Arm Virtual Hardware AMI comes with [Code Server](https://github.com/cdr/code-server), enabling access to [Visual Studio Code](https://github.com/Microsoft/vscode) with a web browser.
 To access it, you will need to start a SSH tunnel to the instance and forward port `8080`.

 On Linux, MacOS or Windows Powershell:
 ```